vvirgitti/CV/README.md

 ## VANESSA VIRGITTI

-I am a French tech, food and sports lover!
-After a decade spent launching and optimizing online marketing campaigns for multi-million $$ businesses, I am now looking for a position as a Junior Web Developer.
+I am a French tech, food and sports lover living in the UK.
+After a decade spent launching and optimizing online marketing campaigns for international multi-million $$ businesses, I enrolled in an intensive 12 weeks web development program at Makers Academy and am now looking for a position as a Junior Web Developer.

 ## Code example